prouast/video-sensor-processing/README.md

 # video-sensor-processing

+Processing of video sensor data from the [OREBA dataset](http://www.newcastle.edu.au/oreba) for intake gesture detection.
-Convert video files and labels from the OREBA dataset to `tfrecord` format.
+Convert video files and labels to `tfrecord` format.

 ## Prepare data for TensorFlow